timescale/docs/use-timescale/troubleshoot-timescaledb.md

 ### Debug level 2

 The amount of information printed at each level varies between jobs, but the information printed at `DEBUG2` is currently shown below.

-Note that all messages at `DEBUG1` are also printed.
+Note that all messages at level `DEBUG1` are also printed when you set the log level to `DEBUG2`, which is [normal PostgreSQL behaviour][log_min_messages].

 | Source    | Event                              |
 |-----------|------------------------------------|